mgenev/nodember/README.md

 What is Nodember?
 ==========================

 It is a boilerplate, a sand box and a toolbox.
 It demonstrates how to make a full stack javascript application using Node and Ember, Express and MongoDB.
-The architecture is REST.
+The architecture is MVC-MVC and REST for communicaton.

 Past the basics Nodember features an ever-expanding demonstration of common needs in web development and how they are implemented in this stack: